mcallist1/pohjanakka1/README.md

 (* By "all", I'm excluding snippets copy-paste-modified from stackoverflow when stuck).

-Note that since I didn't make the effort to structure this repo with e.g. one branch per chapter (at least not initially, maybe I should make chapter-branches from Ch9 onwards), the code here is just the current snapshot of how far I got through the book (of course you could look back through the commit history to master-branch, but I usually pushed changes because it was sleep-time, and not because I had completed a chapter).
-So it's better to code your code and look at this repo and danluu's repo for hints, and look at the debug-notes below.
+Until working through Chapter8, I hadn't make the effort to structure this repo with one branch per chapter.
+So branch Chapter8 contains all code from Chapters5-8, and then the ChapterX contains the code by the end of ChapterX.
+Anyway it's better to code your code yourself, and only look at this repo and/or danluu's repo when you're stuck.
+Reading the debug-notes below might be useful in any case.

 ---
 Workarounds for code-differences (and any other minor bug-fix suggestions) found between book (published in 2013) and coding in spring 2016 (spring as in the season, not as in the popular DI-framework):